dora-lee/seneca-prg550-2022-spring/lectures/lecture07.md

 We will go deeper into each of the above stages later on in the class.

-Corresponding to these stages, this visualization overlays the data life cycle with four main categories of career roles [^1].
+Corresponding to these stages, this visualization overlays the stages of the data process with four main categories of career roles [^1].

-### Career Roles and the Data Life Cycle
+### Career Roles and Stages in the Data Science Process
 <p align="center">
 <img src="images/data_science_roles.png" alt="Career Roles in Data Science" width="600" />
 </p>